apache/pekko/docs/src/main/paradox/typed/interaction-patterns.md

 ## General purpose response aggregator

 This is similar to above @ref:[Per session child Actor](#per-session-child-actor) pattern.
-Sometimes you might end up repeating the same way of aggregating replies and want to extract that to a reusable actor.
+Sometimes, you might end up repeating the same way of aggregating replies and want to extract that to a reusable actor.

 There are many variations of this pattern and that is the reason this is provided as a documentation